syncfusion-content/blazor-docs/blazor/datagrid/events.md

 ## Sorting

-[Sorting](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.GridEvents-1.html#Syncfusion_Blazor_Grids_GridEvents_1_Sorting) event triggers before a sorting action is performed or a column is removed from sorting in the grid or when the sort column direction changes from Ascending to Descending or vice versa for the same column.
+[Sorting](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.GridEvents-1.html#Syncfusion_Blazor_Grids_GridEvents_1_Sorting) event is raised before a sorting action is performed or a column is removed from sorting in the grid or when the sort column direction changes from Ascending to Descending or vice versa for the same column.

 ```cshtml
 @using Syncfusion.Blazor.Grids